printer for sublimation right now

 Sawgrass SG-500 and Epson SC F170 are the best choices for beginners planning to learn and earn with sublimation.
 You don’t need to fiddle with settings much, as these are true sublimation plug-and-play printers.

-Is it worth getting a sublimation printer?
+Is it worth buying a sublimation printer?

 Yes.
 Sublimation printers can help you customize your apparel and even start a small sublimation on-demand service.
 You can sublimate on mugs, t-shirts, and many other fabrics, and the results are very photorealistic.